Do you know someone who won't shut up about Bitcoin? No matter what the conversation is about, somehow, they bring it back to Bitcoin!

 This name probably originated from the whizzing, whining sound that ASICs make as they mine Bitcoin.
 However, it also applies to the fast moving and ferocious way that bitcoiners swarm to defend the network from enemies.
 You can see this on Twitter when misinformation spreads in the MSM about Bitcoin's energy use, and you see this when Bitcoiners start shitcoining.

-3. There Is No Requirement To Buy Into “The Culture”
+3. There Is No Requirement To Buy Into Bitcoin Culture

-If you took a survey of public bitcoiners, you'd probably find some commonalities: an interest in finance and technology, distrust of the government, and eating lots of red meat.
-I'm sure you could find some other surface-level similarities as well, but if you dig deeper, the similarities stop looking so similar.
+If you took a survey of public bitcoiners, you’d probably find some commonalities: an interest in finance and technology, distrust of the government, and a curiosity about what might happen in the future.

 What other niche community could serve both the college-educated tech and finance guys, as well as the code-is-law cypherpunks?
 Where else do you see gun rights advocates and world peace advocates in the same room, arguing for the same things?
-How is it that oil & gas companies are cutting methane and carbon output with mining bitcoin, while hydro plants and nuclear facilities are doing the same?
+How is it that oil & gas companies are cutting methane and carbon output with mining for the same bitcoin as hydro and nuclear power plants?

 For example, it's pretty common for bitcoiners to advocate for a relatively minimalist lifestyle, saying you should sell useless things to buy bitcoin, and that you should forego luxuries of life in order to buy more bitcoin.
 In fact, there's a website called Bitcoin Or Shit which tells you exactly how much bitcoin you'd have right now and its dollar value if you hadn't bought popular items like Airpods.
 For example, if you had bought bitcoin instead of a Shakeweight in 2009, you'd have 13 billion dollars (no joke).

-However, this is just social media jokes and online shit talking.
+What you see online is just social media jokes and shit talking.
 Nobody is going to come to your house and monitor what you buy.
-Many times, you only see this type of behavior on sites like Reddit and Twitter, whereas you'd see less of it on the Bitcoin Talk forum or specialized Telegram groups.
+Many times, you only see this type of behavior on sites like Reddit and Twitter.
+If you step outside that bubble and go to some in-person meetups, people are pretty normal.

 4. Bitcoin Welcomes Adversarial Thinking & Anti-Fragility